OpenManufacturingPlatform/iotcon-connectivity-handbook/README.md

 Working Group Chair: Sebastian Buckel, BMW Group

-### You have feedback on our publications?
+### You have feedback on our publication?
 Please contact us by opening a [GitHub Issue](https://github.com/OpenManufacturingPlatform/iot_connectivity_public/issues)!